How to Read Demand Signals for Warehouse Space (Before You Build)

 For warehouse space, population serves as a proxy for construction activity and service demand rather than direct tenancy.
 A growing population means new homes, renovations, and infrastructure — all of which create demand for contractor staging and equipment storage.

-Markets between 15,000 and 80,000 people are often the sweet spot.
-Large enough to have an active trades community, small enough that institutional developers haven't built competing industrial parks.
+Large enough for an active trades community, small enough that institutional developers haven't built competing industrial parks.

 The Rural Premium